ebsco/kitchen-openstack/README.md

 ### glance\_cache\_wait\_timeout
 When OpenStack downloads the image into cache, it takes extra time to provision.
 Timeout controls maximum amount of time to wait for machine to move from the Build/Spawn phase to Active.

+### server\_wait

+`server_wait` is a workaround to deal with how some VMs with `cloud-init`.
+Some clouds need this some, most OpenStack instances don't.
+This is a stop gap wait makes sure that the machine is in a good state to work with.
+Ideally the transport layer in Test-Kitchen will have a more intelligent way to deal with this.
+There will be a dot that appears every 10 seconds as the timer counts down.
+You may want to add this for **WinRM** instances due to the multiple restarts that happen on creation and boot.
+A good default is `300` seconds to make sure it's in a good state.

+The default is `0`.

 ### console\_log\_expression

 Allows for VMs to execute `cloud-init` or log to the instance console